edxmorgan/diff_uv/README.md

 - Forward dynamics: in body, ned and quaternion(to be updated).
 - Inverse dynamics: in body, ned and quaternion(to be updated).

-Each of the aforementioned terms provide their own distinct data class for independent use or can be managed altogether within the `diffUV` class.
+Each of the aforementioned terms provide their own distinct data methods for independent use and are managed altogether within the `diffUV` class.

 ```python
 from diffUV import dyn_body,dyned_eul, kin